-Here’s the situation: We are taking ramen noodles and combining them with chicken (feel free to substitute with shrimp, tofu, pork, or another protein), snow peas, and shredded carrots (or other veggies!), and toss everything in a delicious soy-based sauce.
+To make our ramen noodle stir fry, we are taking ramen noodles and combining them with chicken (feel free to substitute with shrimp, tofu, pork, or another protein), broccoli, and shredded carrots (or other veggies!), and toss everything in a delicious soy-based sauce.
 The sauce is the secret to the great flavor in this dish.
-And you know how much I love a good sauce.

-My husband loves bringing this to work with him because it’s so easy to transport, heat up and eat on busy work days.
+My husband loves bringing ramen noodle stir fry to work with him because it’s so easy to transport, heat up and eat on busy work days.

 Those flavor packages contains MSG and a high level of salt content.
-Instead we will coat the noodles in a super delicious, better-quality sauce that we created!
+Instead we fry the noodles and them in a super delicious, better-quality sauce that we created!

 Alternatively, you can buy large packages that contain multiple ramen noodle squares (without the flavor packages).
 I typically see this only in Asian grocery stores.